You need to see DPS gear in action. Get a live demo with our engineers.

 There are five phases in creating a functional SCADA system:

 The DESIGN of the system architecture includes the communication system.
-Also involved in this initial phase will be any site instrumentation that is not currently in existence.
+Also involved in this initial phase will be any site equipment that is not currently in existence.
 It will be required to monitor desired parameters.

-The PROGRAMMING of the communication gear. and the powerful HMI graphic and alarm software programs.
+The PROGRAMMING of the communication gear, and the powerful HMI graphic and alarm software programs.